retiman/project-euler/README.md

 The Clojure solutions require <http://www.github.com/retiman/clj-pelib> to be present in the classpath.

+Check which solutions have been provided by running:

+    make stats

 LANGUAGES
 =========
 * Bash: GNU bash, version 3.2.39(1)-release (i486-pc-linux-gnu)